piisa/muliwai/README.md

 # Intro
 This is a fork and clone of https://github.com/ontocord/muliwai  that only includes PII prpcessing functionality.
 We can expperiment with different ways to creaate a PII framework that can interoperate with other PII libraries such as Presidio.

+# License
+- The source code authored by Ontocord LLC and contributed by contributors of this project is licensed under Apache 2.0.
+- The TurkuNLP sample data is based on OSCAR and mc4.
+See the information uder turkunlp_data for more details.

 # Disclaimer
 While we have code to detect and anonymize PII in this library, this library is NOT intended as a production ready general PII protection engine.
 This is a WIP and for experimentation only.